elatov/elatov.github.io/_posts/2012-11-30-presenting-a-lun-from-a-netapp-fas-3240-arrya-to-an-esxi-5-0-host-running-on-a-cisco-ucs-b200-blade.md

 >
 > You cannot use SSDs to create a traditional volume.

-The FlexVol volume definitely sounds like it&#8217;s the way to go&#8230; it seems more flexible ;).
+The FlexVol volume definitely sounds like it's the way to go... it seems more flexible ;).
 I wanted to create a 500GB Flexible volume, and then carve out a 100GB LUN from that volume.
 Checking what volumes we currently have:

     p1-3240cl1-2> vol status
              Volume State           Status            Options
                vol0 online          raid_dp, flex     root, create_ucode=on

-That is just the root volume, since this is inside &#8216;aggr0&#8242;:
+That is just the root volume, since this is inside 'aggr0':

     p1-3240cl1-2> vol container vol0
     Volume 'vol0' is contained in aggregate 'aggr0'